Gauravchauhan2005/Razorpay-AI-Buildathon-Track-03-AI-Revenue-Recovery-/README.md

 # 💳 Razorpay AI Revenue Recovery Agent
 ### 🏆 Built for Razorpay AI Buildathon — Track 03: AI Revenue Recovery

-> **Track 03 Prompt**: *"Build an agent that detects revenue at risk, determines the right intervention, and executes a bounded recovery workflow: from payment failures and checkout abandonment to overdue receivables."*
-> **The Bar**: *"Don’t just identify the problem.
-Show measured money recovered across a batch, with compliant escalation, stopping rules, and an audit trail."*

----

 ## 🌟 Key Highlights & Buildathon Criteria Met

 | Buildathon Requirement | How We Solved It | Verification |